csc-training/summerschool/hpc-ai/demo/Readme.md

 3. Why the total number of iterations are different in DDP?
 4. Do you see any overheads for the DDP training?
 5. Why using 2 GPUs in Data Parallel approach is not as fast as DDP?
 How much is the overhead?
+6. In `train_cifar100.py`, change investigate the effect of switching to a smaller model of `resnet50`.
+How it affects the training speed?
+Does it match your expectations based on the number of parameters?
+7. In `train_cifar100.py`, change investigate the effect of switching to a larger batch size.
+How it affects the training speed?
+Does it match your expectations based on VRAM utilization?

 ## Monitoring with visulatization